biomedicalGenomicsCNAG/RecurrentMutations/SequenceContext/Readme.md

 50. Schneider TD, Stormo GD, Gold L, Ehrenfeucht A. Information content of binding sites on nucleotide sequences. <em>J Mol Biol</em>.
 1986;188(3):415-31. doi: 10.1016/0022-2836(86)90165-8.<br>
 51. Kullback S, Leibler RA.
 On Information and Sufficiency. <em>Ann Math Statist</em>.
 1951;22(1):79-86.

-We collected for clusters A, E, G, H, L and M all SSMs of the subtype that is the most characteristic.